Comprehensive Guide to Agile User Stories: Crafting Effective Requirements

 Using Acceptance Criteria in your user stories

-Let’s revisit the user story above:
+Let’s revisit the user story example above:

 As an admin user I want the ability to view the ACH Batch report so that I can reconcile the ACH transactions.